 The Harpies were vicious monsters who had the body of a bird and the head of a woman.
 They were under the command of Zeus, who would often send them to snatch people and objects from the Earth.

-The Harpies would snatch evildoers from the Earth, and deliver them to the Erinyes.
+The Harpies would also snatch evildoers from Earth, and deliver them to the Erinyes.
 Often if people suddenly went missing, their absence would be attributed to the Harpies.
 The Harpies were also associated with destructive winds.

 In mythology, the Harpies feature in the tale of Jason and the Argonauts, where they torment the king of Thrace at Zeus’ behest.

-Sirens are a group of monsters that are half-bird, half-woman.
+Sirens are a group of monsters that are half-fash and half-woman.
 Unlike Harpies, Sirens were a type of sea nymph.
 Sirens had seductive singing voices, which they would use to lure sailors to their deaths.
 Homer mentions the creatures in the Odyssey, where the hero, Odysseus, saves his crew from falling prey to the seductive song of the Sirens.

 The Sphinx was a female creature that possessed the head of a woman, the haunches of a lion, the wings of an eagle, and the tail of a serpent.
 In the ancient Greek myth of Oedipus, the Sphinx was sent by the gods to terrorize the town of Thebes.
 The creature showed no mercy and would devour all those that could not answer her riddle.

 Oedipus eventually solved the riddle of the Sphinx, who then threw herself from a cliff and died.

 No list of mythical ancient Greek monsters is complete without mentioning the four human-eating horses known as the Mares of Diomedes.
 The wild man-eating, as well as possibly fire-breathing horses belonged to king Diomedes of Thrace and were the eighth labor of Hercules.